utah-cs4470-sp23/class/spec.md

 Precedence is described below.
 Within a precedence class, evaluation is left to right.
 Integer overflows wrap around in two's complement fashion.
 There are no unsigned types or operators.

-Integer modulus is defined so that `0 <= a % b < abs(b)`, and modulo zero is an error.
+Integer division is defined to wrap to zero.
+Integer modulus is defined so that `a` and `a % b` have the same sign.
+Division by or modulo zero is an error.
+(This matches the x86\_64 `idiv` instruction.)

 Don't implement your own version of the modulus operator on floats!
 Use the C standard library's `fmod` operation, or your chosen